tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### Overview

-By the end of today's class, students will recognize the benefits of using tree-based algorithms for classifications problems.
-Also, students will gain hands-on experience with random forests and ensemble methods such as bagging and boosting.

-Today's lesson also introduces students to dealing with categorical data in machine learning.
-Students will be able to identify when it is worth to use categorical data as a feature in a model.
+In today's class, students will learn the benefits of using tree-based algorithms for classifications problems, and gain hands-on experience with random forests and ensemble methods, like bagging and boosting.
+Students will also be introduced to dealing with categorical data in machine learning, and learn how to identify when it is worth to use categorical data as a feature in a model.

 ### Class Objectives

-By the end of the class, students will be able to:
+By the end of today's class, students will be able to:

 * Identify when categorical variables are useful for a machine learning algorithm.